 Using this approach, a woman in Tanzania exposed to family planning throughout her fertile lifespan is found to have 4.13 children compared with 4.71 children in the absence of family planning programs (Angeles, Guilkey, and Mroz 1998).
 Lingering concerns remain, however, that some of the variables used to identify placement (such as child mortality levels and the presence of other family planning services) may also be correlated with unobservable variables that influence both placement and fertility decisions.
 Examining the difference in effects of providing subsidies for contraceptives or expanding access to previously not served areas, results from Indonesia show that contraceptive subsidies lower fertility by about 3 to 6 percent, whereas expanding the distribution network by one standard deviation lowers fertility by about 12 percent (Molyneaux and Gertler 2000).
-These results are with what is found for Profamilia, Columbia’s family planning program, which reduced lifetime fertility by around half a child, equivalent to less than 10 percent of the sharp decline in fertility over the period the program was implemented (Miller 2010).
+These results are consistent with what is found for Profamilia, Columbia’s family planning program, which reduced lifetime fertility by around half a child, equivalent to less than 10 percent of the sharp decline in fertility over the period the program was implemented (Miller 2010).

-While most work find an effect of about half a child, Pörtner, Beegle, and Christiaensen (2011) find a substantially higher effect of access to family planning in Ethiopia.
-Access to family planning reduce completed fertility by more than 1 child among women without education, which is equivalent to a 20-25 percent reduction.
+While most studies find an effect of about half a child, Pörtner, Beegle, and Christiaensen (2011) find a substantially higher effect of access to family planning in Ethiopia.
+Access to family planning reduces completed fertility by more than 1 child among women without education, which is equivalent to a 20-25 percent reduction.
 No effect is found among women with some formal schooling, suggesting that family planning and formal education act as substitutes, at least in this low income, low growth setting.
 Both highlight the importance of examining how access to family planning can vary depending on the recipients’ characteristics.

 A very different approach to understanding how family planning access affects fertility is to examine the response to disruptions in access or substantial changes in the price of contraception.
 These are—by their very nature—often temporary and therefore cannot tell us much about final fertility outcomes, but they do have the advantage here of mostly being exogenous to the individual women.
 That is, the disruption in supply of contraceptives comes as a surprise and is independent of the individual women’s initial demand for contraception.

 The 1997 financial crisis in Indonesia led to very large changes in prices of contraceptives, because it reduced the government’s ability to subsidize the price of contraceptives (McKelvey, Thomas, and Frankenberg 2012).
-Despite the large price changes there was little change in the either the choice of method or the decision to use contraceptives.
+Despite the large price changes there were few changes in either the choice of method or the decision to use contraceptives.
 This result holds even for the poorest couples who are most likely to rely on the subsidy for access to contraceptives.

-The United States’s implementation of the Mexico City Policy, which forbid funding non-governmental organizations (NGOs) that perform or promote abortion services, has also been used to identify the effects of access to contraceptives because most of the NGOs affected also provide subsidized contraceptives.
-In Ghana contraception availability and use were reduced during the periods the policy was in effect (Jones 2015).
+The United States’ implementation of the Mexico City Policy, which forbid funding non-governmental organizations (NGOs) that perform or promote abortion services, has also been used to identify the effects of access to contraceptives because most of the NGOs affected also provide subsidized contraceptives.
+In Ghana, contraception availability and use were reduced during the periods the policy was in effect (Jones 2015).
 This led to significant increases in conception for rural women, but not for urban women.
 Within rural areas, the poorest women were the most affected with a 7 to 10 percent higher fertility, whereas less poor women saw increases of 3 to 6 percent.
 Perversely for a policy aimed at reducing abortions the effect was exactly the opposite.
 Rural Ghanaian women in the upper three wealth quintiles aborted 4 out of every 10 additional pregnancies that were the result of the lower contraception availability.
-The poorest women did not change abortion behavior and therefore ended up with significantly more children.
+The poorest women did not change their abortion behavior and therefore ended up with significantly more children.